SoulMassive/SoulMassive/README.md

 🧑 Computer Science Student who is a hungry learner.<br/>
 🏫 Pursuing Information Science and Engineering at MVJ College of Engineering, Bengaluru, India.<br/>
-⌚ Hardworking, Time Management and learn different things.<br/>
+⌚ Hardworking, great at managing time, and always excited to learn something new.<br/>
 🎴 As a hobby, I edit videos, learn new AI tools, play video games and sports.<br/>

 <!-- Socials -->